tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 **Problem:**

     - Hardware: P1 serial signal is **'Inverted'**.
-Thus can not be connected directly to a RS232 port of RaspberryPy or microcontroller (eg: ESP32, arduino etc).
+Thus can not be connected directly to a RS232 port of RaspberryPi or microcontroller (eg: ESP32, arduino etc).
 Extra hardware is needed to 're-Invert the signal !!

-    Solution = special cable (ref: ) which has a chip to re-invert while make USB signals
+    Solution = special cable (see 3.1 ) which has a chip to re-invert while making USB signals

     - Protocol: The used protocol is a 'mix' of both specifications.
 As a result all nice 'Dutch' opensource solutions for reading the Smart meter don't work or only partially.

     Solution = I merged both specifications into a new version of 'OBIS' object file in order to be able to have the right 'OBIS' object model for the 'Fluvius P1 telegrams'.
 This does not solve the whole problem but is an important piece of it.

-    - Openhab: The openhab DSMR 5 BINDING, this the openhab middelware to connect to the P1 port, also follows the DSMR 5 spec and can only read parts of the Fluvius telegrams.
+    - Openhab: The openhab DSMR 5 BINDING, this is the openhab middelware to connect to the P1 port, also follows the DSMR 5 spec and can only read parts of the Fluvius telegrams.

 **Solution:** The approach I took was to 'decouple' the problem via MQTT since rewriting a new openhab binding was no option.

 **First part** of the solution is, while adapting an existing opensource initiatif (see ref), a python app on a rasspberrypy that reads the telegram, converts it following the 'Fluvius OBIS' object model and than sending this readings over MQTT to a 'MQTT broker'.

-**Optional** you can also run this python app as a Linux service, so it can nicely run in the background and will automatically start if Py is rebooted.
+**Optional** you can also run this python app as a Linux service, so it can nicely run in the background and will automatically start if Pi is rebooted.

-**Second part** is relatif easy.
+**Second part** is relatively easy.
 We have to configure openhab to connect to the 'MQTT broker' and read the 'published' messages.

 ### 1.2 Files